-Social probation will be applied for any incident involving the following: Accessory to or Inciting Conflict, Threatening Language or Action, Stealing, Vandalism, Fighting, Assault, Physical Conflict; Smoking Policy Violation, Willful Actions, any form of Harassment, Hazing, or any Group F offense.
+Social Probation may be applied for any incident involving the following: Accessory to or Inciting Conflict, Threatening Language or Action, Stealing, Vandalism, Fighting, Assault, Physical Conflict; Smoking Policy Violation, Willful Actions, any form of Harassment, Hazing, or any Group F offense.

-Social Probation will be applied upon the second and all subsequent occurrences of plagiarism/cheating during a student's high school career.
+Social Probation may be applied upon the second and all subsequent occurrences of plagiarism/cheating during a student's high school career.

-Social probation will be applied for the following incidents upon the third occurrence and all subsequent occurrences during any one school year: Insubordination, Disrespectful or Insolent Address, and Disruptive Behavior.
+Social Probation may be applied for the following incidents upon the third occurrence and all subsequent occurrences during any one school year: Insubordination, Disrespectful or Insolent Address, and Disruptive Behavior.

-The Principal may impose social probation for other incidents if deemed appropriate.
+The Principal and/or Dean of Students may impose Social Probation for other incidents if deemed appropriate.

-The first time social probation is applied will result in a suspension from all co-curricular and extra-curricular activities for a period of 4 consecutive school weeks.
-The second time and all subsequent applications of social probation will result in 10 consecutive school weeks of social probation.
-Social probation means that students may not participate in any co-curricular or extra-curricular activities for the stated periods of time inclusive of weekends and vacations.
-Social probation may continue into a subsequent school year.
-If a school-sponsored activity begins prior to the start of the school year, that time will be included as part of the social probation.
+The first time Social Probation is applied will result in a suspension from all co-curricular and extra-curricular activities for a period of 4 consecutive school weeks.
+The second time and all subsequent applications of social probation will result in 10 consecutive school weeks of Social Probation.
+Social Probation means that students may not participate in any co-curricular or extra-curricular activities for the stated periods of time inclusive of weekends and vacations.
+Social Probation may continue into a subsequent school year.
+If a school-sponsored activity begins prior to the start of the school year, that time will be included as part of the Social Probation.